Foundation Stage - About Us

 Moving from Nursery (F1) to Reception (F2)

 Gaining a place at Hillside Foundation 1 DOES NOT automatically guarantee a place in Foundation 2.
 Parents are responsible for registering their child with Wokingham Borough Council for admission to the school as a Reception child.

 Places for F2 are not allocated on a first come first served basis but are determined by Wokingham Borough Council admissions.

 Your child's Key Person is responsible for recording and sharing progress and milestones.
 These observations are recorded on an iPad and are sent to you via email.
 Please ensure you let the school know your email address.
 We also welcome observations from home.

 We always welcome parental support in Foundation.
 If you can spare some time to come in to read a story, play a game, or share your expertise, we’d really appreciate this!
 Let your child’s Key Person know.

-We have trained First-Aiders in our Foundation Unit at all times.
+We have trained paediatric First-Aiders in our Foundation Stage at all times.